kells-SH/ben-worlds-documentation/_docs/generative-ai-tools/build-a-player-guided-lobby-with-mesh-gen.md

+---
+title: "Build a player-guided lobby with mesh gen"
+category: "generative-ai-tools"
+order: 2
+description: "Watch a complete scene come to life from scratch in this collaborative mesh generation workshop"
+---

 # Build a player-guided lobby with mesh gen
 **Watch a complete scene come to life from scratch in this collaborative and interactive mesh generation workshop.** Guided by audience suggestions, mentor SpaceGlitterUnicorn designs a stunning underwater lobby and demonstrates how to use Gen AI to create everything from the ocean floor to coral reefs, ancient ruins, and even a kraken.
 Learn the entire workflow, from initial prompt to final scene composition and polish.